 When we talk about storage, we are thinking about all of the different types of storage used within Oracle Cloud, including Object Storage, Block Storage (including Boot Volumes), and File System Storage.
 Again, as discussed previously, all data stored in any of these storage cloud services is encrypted, with the keys being managed by Oracle.

 For some customers, they have a requirement to manage their own keys.
-To meet these requirements, OCI includes the Key Management Service (KMS).
+To meet these requirements, OCI includes the Vault.

 This service allows customers to create their own virtual wallets and keys on FIPS 140-2 Level 3 compliant Hardware Security Modules (HSMs).
 Customers can then assign the keys to the different storage services, at a granular level.
-Standard key operations such as key rotation, creation, disabling, and deleting are all available, with the security for access to KMS functions being controlled by OCI’s IAM policies.
-Further information on KMS can be found here.
+Standard key operations such as key rotation, creation, disabling, and deleting are all available, with the security for access to Vault functions being controlled by OCI’s IAM policies.
+Further information on OCI Vault can be found here.

 In summary, across this entire series, I have covered a range of threats and some of the different ways that these may be mitigated.
 Anyone who has worked in security for a while will know that there is no, single, silver bullet that will give you 100% protection against all threats.
 Instead, it is all about risk, identifying the threats that your organisation faces, determining the likelihood of that threat being realised, as well as the impact of that threat being executed, then putting appropriate controls in place to mitigate that risk if required.
 Of course, recognising that all controls must be proportional to the threats you are addressing.